VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

     - Put long M3 bolts through the MGN9 mounting holes on the new and old extrusions.
     - If they match up, then there is no adjustment needed.
     - If they don't, loosen the mounting bolts on the new extrusion and adjust.
-    - If you're significantly off, you may have measured incorrectly somewhere along the lines. :rip:
+    - If you're significantly off, you may have measured incorrectly somewhere along the lines. ⚰️
     <p align="left">
     <img src="Images/Length_Test.jpg" alt="Testing Length" class="center" style="width:800px;"/>
     </p>